 There are three randomised studies showing that ATLS® improves knowledge and clinical skills (14- 16), but there are no randomised controlled trials or high-quality quasi- experimental trials indicating that ATLS® improves patient outcomes (7,8,10,11,17).
 We conducted an updated systematic review (unpublished) and estimated a pooled risk ratio of 0.82 (95% CI 0.60; 1.11) from ten heterogeneous (I2 0.91) observational studies on the effect of ATLS on mortality (see Figure 1) (18- 27).

 In addition to this, we conducted a pilot cluster randomised controlled trial (ClinicalTrials.gov NCT05417243) between April 2022 and February 2023 including 376 patients from seven hospitals across India to assess the feasibility of a full-scale trial (28).
 The results showed that it should be feasibility to conduct full scale trial with a high percentage of patients consenting to out of hospital follow up (78%), low loss to follow-up rate (1%), and low missingness in key variables (mean 0.8%).
 To involve patients and the public in the planning of this trial we also conducted 19 semi- structured interviews with trauma patients, caregivers, and community representatives (29).
 These interviews showed high acceptability of our research and emphasised the importance of better recovery before discharge and functional outcomes at and after discharge, including pain, mobility and self-care activities.
-The interviews also highlighted return to work as an important outcome. .
+The interviews also highlighted return to work as an important outcome.
+Based upon our experiences from the pilot study we aim to conduct a trial which will compare the effects of ATLS® training with standard care on outcomes in adult trauma patients.

 Objectives {7}

-T
+The primary objective of this trial is to access in-hospital mortality within 30 days of arrival at the emergency department.
+We hypothesis that there will be a reduction in the in-hospital mortality within 30 days when compared with the standard care after ATLS® training.
+The secondary objectives of this trial are listed in Table 1.

 Trial design {8}

 This is a batched stepped-wedge cluster randomised controlled trial (see Figure 1).
 The stepped-wedge trial is a unidirectional cross-over trial, with, the time point when clusters cross-over from standard care to the intervention being randomised (30).
 In this trial, each cluster is at least one unit of physicians performing initial resuscitation of trauma patients in the emergency department of tertiary hospitals in India.
 The number of units that will be trained in each hospital will depend on the sizes of these units and the volumes of patients the physicians attend.
 If more than one unit is trained in the same hospital these units will be considered as one unit for the purpose of randomisation.
 We will have a total 30 clusters in six batches, having five clusters in each batch.
 The clusters in each batch will be randomised to one of five implementation sequences, with one hospital randomised to each implementation sequence.
 All clusters will transition through three phases, first a standard care phase, then a month of transition phase during which the ATLS® training is to be delivered to the physicians and lastly, the intervention phase.
 The overall period of participant recruitment will last for a total of 13 months.
 The duration of standard care and intervention phase will be determined by the implementation sequence.